 I have three main areas of interest; (1) plant-herbivore interactions, (2) seed banks and seed dispersal, and (3) competition and allelopathy.
 I am conducting studies examining latitudinal gradients in defenses against herbivores in common sunflowers, effect of the seed bank of an invasive species on the germination and seedling establishment of several native species, the effects of competition on herbivore defense, and the ability of plants to acclimatize to a particular competitor.

 Dr. Grosskopf has extensive experience working in community health settings, specializing in HIV prevention and education with urban youth and lesbian, gay, bisexual, and transgender (LGBT) health.
 He has held positions with Hunter College's Center for HIV Educational Studies and Training (CHEST), the Bureau of HIV/AIDS at the New York City Department of Health & Mental Hygiene, and the New York City Department of Education.
 Dr. Grosskopf periodically serves as a reviewer for many sexual health journals such as Journal of Homosexuality, Journal of Sexual Medicine and Archives of Sexual Behavior.
-He holds a joint appointment in the Doctor of Public Health (DPH) program (Community, Society & Health Track) at the CUNY Graduate Center.
-His scholarly interests also include research ethics and human research participant protection as he serves as Chair of the CUNY University-Intergrated Institutional Review Board (UI-IRB) #1.
+His scholarly interests also include research ethics and human research participant protection as he serves as Chair of the CUNY University-Intergrated Institutional Review Board (UI-IRB) #4.

 Holger Henke studies international relations (Caribbean, Europe, USA, and Asia), migration, political culture and development (political economy).
 He has published six books and numerous scholarly articles.
 He is the editor of the peer-reviewed journal Wadabagei: A Journal of the Caribbean and its Diasporas.
 In 2010-11 he served as the President of the Caribbean Studies Association.
 Henke is also an Advisory Board member of the Caribbean Research Center at Medgar Evers College (CUNY) where he previously had worked as assistant director, and served - from 2007-2012 - as a Senior Research Fellow of the Council on Hemispheric Affairs in Washington (D.C.).
 Since 2011, he is a reviewer for annual reports on several Caribbean countries for the think tank Freedom House.
 In 2013 he received a Fulbright International Education Administrators (US/United Kingdom) award.